-AHIS-4116 Indigenous Methodologies & Exhibition Practices

-Prerequisite: 12 Credits AHIS and/or CULT, including AHIS-2505 This course explores Indigenous curatorial practices and methodologies as we
+AHIS-4116 Indigenous Methodologies & Exhibition Practices Prerequisite: 12 Credits AHIS and/or CULT, including AHIS-2505

 This course explores Indigenous curatorial practices and methodologies as well as histories of exhibiting Indigenous art and material culture in gallery and museum contexts.
 Key themes to be considered include: Indigenous epistemologies and ontologies; customary practices and protocols; repatriation and resurgence practices; community collaboration and consultation; decolonization and indigenization.